 If your organization or program operates under a larger parent institution, especially if that institution acts as a fiscal agent or your legal representative, then they must also be identified as a Hive Community Ally in order to complete your membership.

-New Hive Community Ally Application Cycle Opens: October 7, 2016
+Hive Community Ally Application Cycle Opens: June 1, 2017

-New Hive Community Ally Application Cycle Closes: November 15, 2016
+Hive Community Ally Application Cycle Closes: June 30, 2017

 While we do not discourage applicants for Hive Membership, increased Network engagement through membership requires a greater commitment of time and talent that is not appropriate for all organizations.